hyperledger/fabric/docs/source/deploy_chaincode.md

 ## Invoking the chaincode

 After the chaincode definition has been committed to a channel, the chaincode will start on the peers joined to the channel where the chaincode was installed.
 The asset-transfer (basic) chaincode is now ready to be invoked by client applications.
-Use the following command create an initial set of assets on the ledger.
-Note that the invoke command needs target a sufficient number of peers to meet chaincode endorsement policy.
+Use the following command to create an initial set of assets on the ledger.
+Note that the invoke command needs to target a sufficient number of peers to meet the chaincode endorsement policy.
+(Note the CLI does not access the Fabric Gateway peer, so each endorsing peer must be specified.)
 ```
 peer chaincode invoke -o localhost:7050 --ordererTLSHostnameOverride orderer.example.com --tls --cafile "${PWD}/organizations/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem" -C mychannel -n basic --peerAddresses localhost:7051 --tlsRootCertFiles "${PWD}/organizations/peerOrganizations/org1.example.com/peers/peer0.org1.example.com/tls/ca.crt" --peerAddresses localhost:9051 --tlsRootCertFiles "${PWD}/organizations/peerOrganizations/org2.example.com/peers/peer0.org2.example.com/tls/ca.crt" -c '{"function":"InitLedger","Args":[]}'
 ```
-If the command is successful, you should be able to a response similar to the following:
+If the command is successful, you should see a response similar to the following:
 ```
 2020-02-12 18:22:20.576 EST [chaincodeCmd] chaincodeInvokeOrQuery -> INFO 001 Chaincode invoke successful. result: status:200
 ```